 Maternity care in Charleston, SC

-- Two-story tower with 30 private postpartum rooms, 12 labor and delivery rooms and an on-site 16-bed Level II Neonatal Intensive Care Unit (NICU)
+- Two-story tower with 12 labor and delivery rooms, 30 private postpartum rooms, and an onsite 16-bed Level II special Care Nursery

-- Beautiful “home-like” birthing suites that provide new families a welcoming space to bond with their baby
+- Beautiful new birthing suites that provide new families a welcoming space to bond with their baby

 - Wireless fetal monitoring that allows mom to be comfortable and mobile during laboring, including taking a shower, while still being able to monitor how her baby is doing